Quantum Optics Fundamentals

 â†|n⟩=√(n+1)|n+1⟩

 Adds one photon to a Fock state.
-The mathematical engine of quantum field theory and quantum optics.
+The algebraic engine of quantum field theory.

 ρ=Σpᵢ|ψᵢ⟩⟨ψᵢ|